 Production examples:

-Limitations: Python visuals in the Power BI service run in a sandboxed environment with no network access, a 5-minute timeout, and limited library availability.
-They re-execute on every interaction, which can slow reports.
-For production, EPC Group uses Python visuals for display and runs the actual ML inference in a Fabric notebook or Azure ML pipeline that writes results to a table — the visual just reads the pre-computed output.
+Limitations: Python visuals in the Power BI service operate in a sandboxed environment.
+They have no network access, a 5-minute timeout, and limited library availability.
+These visuals re-execute with every interaction, which can slow down reports.

 Approach 4: Microsoft Fabric Data Science Notebooks